sivaprasath550/Student-pass-or-fail-machine-learning-task/README.md

 Data:-
-The dataset used in this project consists of the following features: study hours: Number of hours a student studied.
+The dataset used in this project consists of the following features:
+ Number of hours a student studied,
-attendance: Percentage of attendance.
+ Percentage of attendance,
-marks: Marks obtained by the student.
+ Marks obtained by the student.
 The target variable is result, which indicates whether a student passes (1) or fails (0).

 Model:-